Baby Steps (manga): Manga

-Volume list
+Kodansha published the series in English on their K Manga service.

+Volumes

 Anime

 An anime television series adaptation was announced in November 2013.
-Animated by studio Pierrot, the series was broadcast for twenty-five episodes on NHK Educational TV from April 6 to September 21, 2014.
+Animated by studio Pierrot, the series was broadcast for 25 episodes on NHK Educational TV from April 6 to September 21, 2014.
 Mao Abe performed the opening theme "Believe in yourself" and Babyraids performed the ending theme "Baby Steps" (ベイビーステップ, Beibī Suteppu).

-A twenty-five episode second season was broadcast from April 5 to September 20, 2015.
+A 25-episode second season was broadcast from April 5 to September 20, 2015.
 Mao Abe's "Believe in yourself" was used again as the opening theme for the second season, while Ganbare!
 Victory performed the ending theme "Yume no Tsuzuki" (夢のつづき).